revaturelabs/interviewquestions/Python/Python-Flow Control Statements/python-flow control statements.md

 ```
 <details><summary> <b>Explanation</b> </summary>

-> i%2!=0 is the condition for printing odd numbers and i> 3 will take the value of i which is greater then 3 and there is a logical 'and' operator between both the if conditions.
-Therefore when both the conditions becomes true only then the print statement inside if will executes.
+> `i%2!=0` is the condition for printing odd numbers and `i> 3` will take the value of i which is greater then 3 and there is a logical `and` operator between both the `if` conditions.
+Therefore when both the conditions becomes true only than the print statement inside `if` will executes.
 Hence, we get the final result as 7 and 9.
   </details>
   </details>

 ---
-72. Write your own logic inside the for loop to print the values 4, 2, 7, 8 and 9 in the output screen.
+72. Write your own logic inside the `for` loop to print the values 4, 2, 7, 8 and 9 in the output screen.
 ```python3
 list1 = [4, 2, 7, 3, 8, 9, 1]
 for i in list1: